bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-This part (2) we will add the JavaScript and I\'m picking up exactly where I left off after part one.
+This part (2) we will add the JavaScript and I&apos;m picking up exactly where I left off after part one.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->